Heat kernel estimates on manifolds with ends with mixed boundary condition: Construction of a Profile for Omega

 Throughout this section, we assume all hypotheses given in Section \ref{nice-ends}.
 In order to use the technique of \cite{GS5}, we need to apply an appropriate $h$-transform.
 The effect of this will be to ``hide" the Dirichlet boundary and take us to the setting of a connected sum of Harnack manifolds.
 The goal of this section is to construct a positive global harmonic function in $\Omega$ (Definition \ref{def-globalharm}) that grows at least as fast in each end as the profile for that end; we may refer to this function as a profile for $\Omega.$ While the profiles for the ends $U_i, \ 1 \leq i \leq k,$ are unique up to constant multiples (see (C3)), this is in general not the case for $\Omega,$ even with the additional restriction on the growth of the function.
 Our main result in this section is that $\Omega$ always possesses a harmonic function of this type.

-\begin{thm} Assuming $\partial \Omega \not = \emptyset,$ there exists a positive harmonic function $h$ on $\Omega,$ vanishing along $\partial \Omega,$ such that $h \geq cu_i$ for some constant $0<c < +\infty,$ where $u_i$ denotes the profile for $U_i, 1 \leq i \leq k,$ as in (C3). \end{thm}
+\begin{thm} Assuming $\partial \Omega \not = \emptyset,$ there exists a positive harmonic function $h$ on $\Omega,$ vanishing along $\partial \Omega,$ such that $h \geq cu_i$ for some constant $0<c < +\infty,$ where $u_i$ denotes the profile for $U_i,\ 1 \leq i \leq k,$ as in (C3). \end{thm}

 If $\partial \Omega = \emptyset,$ then $\Omega = M$ is complete and this case is covered by \cite{GS5}, provided $\Omega$ is non-parabolic.
+In the case of \emph{complete} Riemannian manifolds with ends, see work of Li and Tam \cite{LiTam} and subsequent work of Sung, Tam, and Wang \cite{STW} for discussions of harmonic functions and the relation with certain curvature conditions.

-The theorem is proved by using the profiles $u_i, 1 \leq i \leq k,$ to construct a global harmonic function on $\Omega,$ which we then show satisfies all of the desired further properties.
-However, we first gather some additional consequences of our hypotheses.
+Theorem \ref{thm-profile} is proved by using the profiles $u_i,\ 1 \leq i \leq k,$ to construct a global harmonic function on $\Omega,$ which we then show satisfies all of the desired further properties.
+The overall construction follows that given in \cite{STW}, but various technicalities arise due to the presence of the Dirichlet boundary $\partial \Omega$.
+Before giving the proof, we gather some additional consequences of our hypotheses.